July 8, 2020

 - Compromise to come to a solution.
 Reaching a resolution that works for both of you may be much easier than you believe.
 For example, if the senior loved one expects help with transportation in accordance with a specific schedule several times a week, perhaps you can offer that assistance one day, while enlisting the help of others to cover additional days.
 This provides for enhanced socialization for the senior loved one plus the healthy life balance you need.

 Continuum is here to partner with family caregivers with highly trained, thoroughly matched care experts who are passionate about making life the very best it can be for cherished older adults.
-Working together with Continuum allows adult children to ensure their aging parents are well taken care of at all times, whether by filling in with respite care where needed, through around-the-clock live-in care, or any number of solutions in between.
+Our professional home care management services allows adult children to ensure their aging parents are well taken care of at all times, whether by filling in with respite care where needed, through around-the-clock live-in care, or any number of solutions in between.
 Just some of the numerous ways we are able to help include:

 - Safe, accompanied transportation